Compensation for Cyclists Colliding with Vehicles

 How Switalskis can help

-As vulnerable road users, cyclists hit by vehicles can face serious injuries - some of which can leave lasting or even permanent side effects.
+As vulnerable road users, cyclists hit by vehicles can face serious injuries, some of which can leave lasting or even permanent side effects.
 The knowledgeable personal injury solicitors at Switalskis have worked with many people who have experienced this first hand, and we know what it takes to maximise your recovery.
 When you call us, we'll hold an initial consultation where we'll talk about the specifics of your cycling accident and the resulting injuries.
 From there, we'll evaluate whether we think you're owed compensation and, if you decide to move ahead, we'll start the process for you.

-This personal investment in our clients is typical of our approach, and we'll be available throughout your claim to answer any questions or explain your options.
+This personal investment in our clients is a key part of our approach, and we'll be available throughout your claim to answer any questions or explain your options.
 We pride ourselves on our commitment to clarity and will break down any confusing legal matters into terms you can understand.
 By taking the time to fully understand what you need, we can tailor our services to you and secure the maximum amount of compensation that you're entitled to.

-Compensation can cover all of the pain, suffering and financial losses associated with a collision on the road, including expenses for any private medical treatment you need and the cost of repairing or replacing your bike.
+Personal injury compensation can cover all of the pain, suffering and financial losses associated with a collision on the road, including expenses for any private medical treatment you need and the cost of repairing or replacing your bike.
 Switalskis will make sure you have everything you need in the aftermath of an accident and that you don't have to suffer due to someone else's mistakes.

 Our road traffic accident compensation specialists

-photo of Mark Hollinghurst
+Photo of Mark Hollinghurst

-Mark HollinghurstManaging Director of Personal Injury
+Mark HollinghurstManaging Director of Serious Injury

 Image of John McQuater

-John McQuaterDirector and Solicitor Advocate
+John McQuaterTechnical Director and Solicitor Advocate

 Photo of Sam McFadyen

-Sam McFadyen Senior Associate Solicitor
+Sam McFadyen Senior Associate Solicitor and Brain Injury team lead

 Photo of Caroline Kempster

-Caroline KempsterSenior Associate
+Caroline KempsterSenior Associate and Chartered Legal Executive

 photo of Ian Latimer